-- Adult/Higher Education is open for fully vaccinated students. - Childcare and Early Learning Open - Pubs/Restaurants/Cafes/Entertainment venues: are all open for the fully vaccinated with no capacity limits or density requirements.
+- Pubs/Restaurants/Cafes/Entertainment venues are all open for the fully vaccinated with density requirements of one person per 2 sqm indoors.
 Face masks must be worn.
-Vaccination requirements do not apply for food and drink venues which are operating only takeaway services.
+Vaccination requirements do not apply for food and drink venues which are operating takeaway services only or in food courts.
 People under 18 are no longer required to provide proof of vaccination at hospitality venues. - Retail goods and services Vaccination status requirements have been removed for all customers except for hair and beauty services.
 Mask settings in retail remain unchanged. - Community Facilities Open with no limits if Covid Check-in marshals ensure attendees check in.
 For support groups, one person per 4sqm up to 50 people may attend where check-in is not appropriate.
-Check in not required for essential service delivery, but must operate with the minimum number of people required.
+Check in not required for essential service delivery, but must operate with the minimum number of people required. - Hospital visitors must be fully vaccinated or show evidence of a negative result from a rapid antigen test taken on the day of the visit.
+All visitors aged 8 and over must wear a face mask indoors, unless exempt.
+Hospital visitors (aged 18 and over) who are not fully vaccinated must specifically wear a N95 respirator face mask for the duration of their visit.